 Mr. Matthew Richards is a Director of the Company.
-Mr. Richards is also a Director of Quvat Management Pte.
-Ltd., which is the investment manager to the Quvat Capital Partners private equity funds.
-Previously, Mr. Richards was in private practice in Singapore as an international lawyer between 1999 and 2007, having worked on a variety of capital markets, mergers and acquisitions and other corporate finance transactions throughout the Asian region, particularly in Indonesia and India.
-From 2003 to mid 2006, Mr. Richards was an attorney at Latham & Watkins LLP, the international law firm advising the Company on certain US law matters.
-Mr. Richards holds a Graduate Diploma in Legal Practice, Bachelor of Laws and Bachelor of Asian Studies from the Australian National University.
+Mr. Richards is currently a Director of Watiga & Co.
+Pty Ltd, an Australian incorporated company providing legal advisory services in corporate finance, private equity and corporate governance in Asia.
+Prior to this, Mr. Richards was the General Counsel and a Director of Quvat Management Pte.
+Ltd., the investment manager to the Quvat Capital Partners private equity funds investing in Indonesia, Singapore and Malaysia.
+Mr. Richards was in private practice in Singapore as an international lawyer with U.S. law firms between 1999 and 2007, and worked on a variety of capital markets, mergers and acquisitions and other corporate finance transactions throughout the Asian region.
+Mr. Richards holds a Graduate Diploma in Legal Practice, Bachelor of Laws and Bachelor of Asian Studies from the Australian National University, and is a graduate of the Australian Institute of Company Directors.
 Our Board of Directors has determined that Mr. Richards is independent within the meaning of the NYSE's corporate governance standards, on the basis that the Company has no material relationship with him.